Snapcommerce raises $85M to make over your mobile shopping experience – TechCrunch

 “We believe the next wave of power purchasers will be via mobile,” Fazal said.
 “Some of the new generation don’t even have desktops or laptops, and they spend all their time on their mobile phone and messaging.
 So we’re able to be at the forefront.”

-Snapcommerce has an IPO in its sights although no specific timeline.
+Snapcommerce has an IPO in its sights, although no specific timeline.
 The company did not reveal its current valuation or hard revenue figures.
 The company makes money by either marking up prices provided by a merchant or charging the merchant a commission.

 Chris Arsenault, partner at Inovia and Snapcommerce lead investor, said his firm “tripled up” on its investment in the startup after witnessing its success in the travel space.

-“Other companies out there only care about the transaction, and force consumers to look through several services to see if they got the best price, all the while telling them ‘there’s only 2 seats left,’ ” he told TechCrunch.
+“Other companies out there only care about the transaction, and force consumers to look through several services to see if they got the best price, all the while telling them ‘there’s only two seats left,’ ” he told TechCrunch.
 “We believe that consumers aren’t going to accept that type of pressure-selling in the future.
 And Snapcommerce’s ability to build trust with its customers and service providers has attracted us to them as they are defining what the future of commerce is going to be like.”

-Ultimately, the company plans to use its fresh capital to continue to scale with the goal of streamlining the entire mobile search, purchase and fulfillment process and make finding “the right item at the right price as sending a message to a trusted friend.”
+Ultimately, the company plans to use its fresh capital to continue to scale with the goal of streamlining the entire mobile search, purchase and fulfillment process and make finding “the right item at the right price as easy as sending a message to a trusted friend.”